-To summarize how to set up your marketing video: use Loom to record and trim your video, then download the video from Loom and upload to a service like Vimeo where you will copy the video link and embed it on your site.
+To summarize how to set up your marketing video: use Zoom to record, then edit it with your favorite video editor.
+Lastly, upload the video to a service like Vimeo where you will copy the video link and embed it on your site.

 Which leads us to the next question…